-An ECG is used to monitor the electrical activity of the heart.
-Each heartbeat is triggered by an electrical impulse normally generated from pacemaker cells in your heart.
-An ECG records these electrical signals as they travel through your heart, producing a waveform that a doctor can use to diagnose various heart conditions.
-An electrocardiogram is a noninvasive, painless test.
+An electrocardiogram (ECG) is used to record the electrical activity of the heart.
+Each heartbeat is triggered by an electrical impulse normally generated from a specialised group of 'pacemaker' cells in your heart.
+An ECG records these electrical signals as they travel through your heart, producing a waveform that can be use to diagnose various heart conditions.
+An ECG is a noninvasive, painless test.
 At no point does this put electricity into your body, or cause any side effects.